By Kai Lani | WAHA Surf Shop

 Travel Considerations

-- Medical kit for remote areas
+- Medical kit for remote areas, including wound care supplies

 - Travel insurance with evacuation coverage

-- Respect local customs and mosques
+- Respect local customs and dress modestly when visiting mosques

-- Pack extra boards for boat trips
+- Pack extra boards for boat trips, dings happen on reef breaks